 Room Reservation Policies - Central Campus

 While the Office of Residence Life and Housing welcomes all members of the Emory University community, it has developed policies and procedures governing the use of its residential space to reflect its focus on residential living and the needs of the students residing in each residence hall.

 ELIGIBILITY & SPACE AVAILABILITY | LIMITATIONS | RESERVATION REQUEST | CONFIRMATION/DENIAL DOCUMENTATION | PAYMENT | REGISTRAR'S OFFICE | KEYS | SETUP FEE | PARKING | CATERING | A/V ACCESS | DAMAGE & EXCESSIVE CLEANING FEE | ROOM CONFIGURATION | CONDUCT and ALCOHOL

 The Office of Residence Life and Housing permits Emory University academic departments, administrative departments and SGA-chartered student organizations to reserve the following residential spaces during the academic year:

 * Fees collected for the use of these residential spaces are allocated toward maintaining and cleaning these spaces.

 ** Configurations may be requested by the organizing group, and are subject to additional set-up fees.

-As part of the Office of Residence Life & Housing's commitment to providing common space to its residents, the following regulations apply for these residential spaces.
+As part of the Office of Residence Life and Housing's commitment to providing common space to its residents, the following regulations apply for these residential spaces.